DanielRendox/RoutineTracker/docs/HowDoesRoutineTrackerWork.md

 ## A couple of nuances

-1. **You may have noticed that not all of the schedules from [`Schedule.kt`](https://github.com/DanielRendox/RoutineTracker/blob/develop/core/model/src/main/java/com/rendox/routinetracker/core/model/Schedule.kt) are available when creating a habit.** This is due to performance considerations.
-Users are not allowed to add habits that repeat annually or input 3-digit numbers for `AlternateDaysSchedule`.
-We could add support for these in the future, but only if we find good use cases for them.
-However, we plan to add `AnnualSchedule`, `CustomDateSchedule`, and `MonthlyScheduleByDueDatesIndices` for tasks and events, which could be implemented as separate types of activities, in the future.
+1. **You may have noticed that not all of the schedules from [`Schedule.kt`](https://github.com/DanielRendox/RoutineTracker/blob/develop/core/model/src/main/java/com/rendox/routinetracker/core/model/Schedule.kt) are available when creating a habit.** This is primarily due to performance considerations, but aside from that, these schedules are not really suitable for habits.
+With the current design of the app, it doesn't make sense to display streaks, such as for an annual schedule.
+However, these schedules will later be used for tasks and events, which will be implemented as separate types of activities in the future.

-2. **Routine Tracker restricts completing activities on future dates.** Certain statuses can be displayed exclusively in the past or in the future.
-For example, future due days always have a Planned status; they can’t be marked as Failed.
-A due date acquires Failed status only when it becomes a past date.
-   If today is due, it will have Planned status throughout the entire day.
-If it gets completed, it will change to Completed status.
-However, if it isn’t marked as completed, it will change to Failed status— BUT ONLY TOMORROW.
+2. **Routine Tracker restricts completing activities on future dates** to align with the app's underlying principles.
+Certain habit statuses can be displayed exclusively in the past or in the future.
+For example, future due days always have a `Planned` status; they can’t be marked as `Failed`.
+A due date acquires `Failed` status only when it becomes a past date.
+For example, if today is due, it will have `Planned` status all day long.
+And if it doesn't get completed, it will be changed to `Failed` but only on the next day.

 ## Limitations of this approach